 Through our regular communications with parents, we will reinforce the importance of children being safe online and tell parents what systems we use to filter and monitor online use.
 We will make parents aware of what their children are being asked to do online, including the sites we asked them to access.
-We will always be clear who from our school (if anyone) a child is going to be interacting with online.
+We will always be clear who from our school/college (if anyone) a child is going to be interacting with online.

-Whilst considering our responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, we will do all that we reasonably can to limit children's exposure to risks from our IT system.
+While considering our responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, we will do all that we reasonably can to limit children's exposure to risks from our IT system.
 We will ensure we have appropriate filters and monitoring systems in place.
-We currently track and log any violations using our SENSO monitoring system.
 The leadership team and relevant staff, such as online safety lead will obtain an understanding of the filtering and monitoring provisions in place and manage them effectively and know how to escalate concerns when identified.
 We will do this by considering the age range of our children, the number of children, how often they access the IT system and the proportionality of costs versus risks.

 The appropriateness of our filters and monitoring systems have been informed in part, by the risk assessment required by the Prevent Duty.
+To meet this duty we will work to meet the digital and technology standards.
+We will: